Raw Dairy and Pasteurization

 The Hot Process and what it means for flavor and food safety

 Something that makes our ice creams cool and unique as well as safer is our hot process of base creation.
 We make individual bases for every flavor we freeze.
 In a hot process, that means we can incorporate ingredients like plants and breads and spices into our flavors by steeping them in the dairy before using it to make the finished base!
-It also means that, since we cook the bases until the tapioca starch we use to stabilize reaches full absorption at 88 degrees celsius, we bring all of our bases to the temperature at which most harmful bacteria are killed.
+It also means that, since we cook the bases until the tapioca starch we use to stabilize reaches full absorption at 86 degrees celsius, we bring all of our bases to the temperature at which harmful bacteria are killed.
 Quick cooling and keeping track of temperatures of the bases during so ensures that all of the treats we make are as safe as humanly possible without using harsh pasteurizing technology.